CampGareth/windows-on-arm-dev-kit/README.md

 - MBP 16" 2019 (2.6Ghz 6 core i7), chrome, macos, x86 - 167rpm
 - Pinebook pro (RK3399), vivaldi, linux, arm64 - 21.6rpm
 - Steam deck, chrome, linux, x86 - 91.3rpm

+### WSL2
+I'm normally a linux user with my distro of choice being Manjaro based on Arch.
+Switching to WSL2 has been interesting.
+My distro choice is fairly limited, Debian or Ubuntu 18.04, 20.04 and 22.04.
+There is an Arch WSL2 project out there but it doesn't seem to work on ARM.
+I initially went for Ubuntu 22.04 because newer is usually better but not this time, after installing Vivaldi I had missing audio.
+I tried Firefox in Ubuntu 20.04 and 18.04 both of which had audio, but Firefox in 22.04 uses a Snap package and snapd doesn't work out of the box on WSL2 because it needs SystemD which also doesn't work out of the box.
+It looks fixable but I haven't put in the time yet.
+One thing about Ubuntu is its default repositories are usually out of date.
+Golang is a language I use with frequent releases where 1.19 is latest but the default repos had 1.18 in 22.04, 1.13 in 20.04 and 1.10 in 18.04.
+There are separate repos to tackle this but Arch by comparison has regular updates to this package so I don't need to think about it much.
+Another example is VSCode which admittedly I'll run on windows and use WSL as a remote machine but Ubuntu doesn't seem to have a package for it.
+Arch has one in the core repos then...
+7 AURs you could use including the official microsoft binaries packaged up.

+I use Mac OS at work so the question becomes would I prefer WSL2 or Mac OS?
+I haven't spent enough time to pass that judgement but I like the WSL2 gives me gnu tools (e.g. sed) by default, proper window management instead of 'full screen everything and swipe between them', plus I spend a lot of time in Docker so think the memory reclamation of WSL2 will help.
+I think I'll hit some more WSL2 jank that'll make me swing the other way soon.